thenextman/devolutions-docs/docs/wayk/bastion/deployment-automation.md

 ![Enrollment Token - Machine](../../images/den_enrollment_machine.png)

+It's also possible to pass the enrollment information directly to the Windows .msi at install time.
+See [Agent Configuration](../agent/configuration.md).

 ### Enrollment Using Token Data

 While the token id is relatively short and easy to embed into a script, it has one disadvantage: it doesn’t contain information about the Wayk Bastion it belongs to.
 This is why the *--den-url* parameter is required when using the token id for automated enrollment.